-IWA is cognisant of the constraints placed on navigation authorities by environmental controls and legislation regarding the time of year as well as the techniques to be employed to minimise disturbance to wildlife control of vegetation.
+IWA is cognisant of the constraints placed on navigation authorities by environmental controls and legislation regarding the time of year as well as the techniques to be employed to minimise disturbance to wildlife caused by control of vegetation.
 However, vegetation management on a navigation should not result in any deterioration due to compliance and, where possible, should contribute to achievement of environmental targets.
 IWA would like to see a uniform approach adopted by all navigation authorities for the management of vegetation, especially when the control has been out-sourced.

-It is considered that periodic audits (at least annually) should be carried out of vegetation along the various navigations to identify where work is required to implement a plan to achieve and maintain the satisfactory standards which are shown below:
+It is considered that periodic audits (at least annually) should be carried out of vegetation along navigations to identify where work is required to implement a plan to achieve and maintain the satisfactory standards which are shown below: